 War, Flu, & Fear World War I and Clay County Heritage Hall, through January 2020

-War, Flu, and Fear gathers these stories to explore life in Clay County and the Red River Valley only 100 years ago, on the local front at the dawn of cultural modernism and the American century.
+Focusing on the Irish-Catholic Mastersons of Barnesville and the Norwegian-NPLer Thortvedt family of Glyndon, but drawing on stories throughout the county, War, Flu, and Fear gathers these stories to frame WWI from a local perspective and explore life in Clay County and the Red River Valley only 100 years ago, on the local front at the dawn of the American century.